cbdb-project/cbdb_sqlite/README.md

 # cbdb_sqlite

-[**latest.7z**](https://github.com/cbdb-project/cbdb_sqlite/blob/master/latest.7z) - The latest SQLite version of the [China Biographical Database](https://projects.iq.harvard.edu/cbdb/home)
+[**latest.7z**](https://github.com/cbdb-project/cbdb_sqlite/blob/master/latest.7z) - The latest SQLite version of the [China Biographical Database](https://projects.iq.harvard.edu/cbdb/home).
+This version includes no indexes or primary keys.

-You can also download it from huggingface:
+You can also download it from huggingface (includes indexes and primary keys):

 https://huggingface.co/datasets/cbdb/cbdb-sqlite/blob/main/latest.7z